 Set a new standard of clinical excellence

-Because pressure injury care is multifaceted and complex, efforts to improve prevention require a system approach and a multi-component solution that might involve organisational change.
+As pressure injury prevention is a multi-faceted and complex challenge, efforts to improve prevention require a systemic approach and multi-component solution that might involve organisational change.
 We can support you in elevating the pressure injury pathway in your care environment by ensuring early and targeted risk assessment, delivering the appropriate intervention for your vulnerable patients, and driving clinical excellence and best practice.

 Arjo Early and Targeted Intervention Kit (ETIK)

-The Arjo Pressure Injury Prevention Solution empowers you with the ability to elevate the pressure injury prevention pathway in your care environment, equipping you with the knowledge, skills and tools to act on a new standard of clinical excellence and deliver measurable outcomes in the early identification, prevention and management of pressure injuries.
+The Arjo Pressure Injury Prevention Solutions empower you with the ability to elevate the pressure injury prevention pathway in your care environment, equipping you with the knowledge, skills and tools to act on a new standard of clinical excellence in the early identification, prevention and management of pressure injuries.

-- Provizio® SEM Scanner, which ensures a 5-day*⁶ window of opportunity to deploy preventative intervention
+- Provizio® SEM Scanner, which ensures a 5-day*7 window of opportunity to deploy preventative intervention

 - a comprehensive therapeutic support surfaces portfolio